JobExecutionListener in Spring Batch (Complete Guide with beforeJob & afterJob)

 public void afterJob(JobExecution jobExecution) {

-System.out.println(">>> Job has finished: " + jobExecution.getStatus());
+System.out.println(">>> Job finished with status: " + jobExecution.getStatus());

 String startTime = jobExecution.getExecutionContext().getString("startTime");